-One of the success factor of using the Balanced Scorecard concept is making it easy to access data from company databases.
+One of the success factors of using the Balanced Scorecard concept is making it easy to access data from company databases.

 Use “SQL Indicator” in BSC Designer for this purpose.
-With SQL Indicator user can query external data source and get the date-specific results.
+With SQL Indicator a user can query an external data source and get the date-specific results.

 What data can BSC Designer access?

 It is possible to access any database with SQL query and SQL indicator.
 Normally, no additional development is needed.
 The process of designing an appropriate query might be complicated, so the help of a professional from your IT might be required.

 Create SQL Indicator

 - Run BSC Designer Pro or open existent project.